 Image: Julbord or Christmas table at a Swedish Inn.

 If you have a lot of guests, consider a tablecloth that goes to the floor.
 That way you can hide back-up items underneath the table instead of going to the kitchen constantly.

-When you set up a buffet table, there are a few tricks that make it easier for guests
+When you set up a buffet table, there are some tricks that make it easier for guests.

 - In terms of plates, consider salad-size plates make servings look more generous than dinner-size plates.
-Stack the plates with napkins next to them in one corner of the table; otherwise, they distract from the food.
+Stack the plates with napkins next to them in the corner of the table so they don’t distract from the food.
 I like to stack plates at both the beginning and end of the table so that people are less likely to huddle on one end of the table.

 - Remember that if you are serving expensive items, such as smoked salmon or shrimp, your guests will station themselves near these foods and eat them up first; replace them at intervals throughout the party so that everyone gets a chance to enjoy them.

 - Group all the vegetable choices together, next to the fish.